 Breeze has a simple interface.
 It’s rather easy to navigate, but the design is not impressive.

 The software offers a reasonable amount of features including email notifications, discussions, file uploads, task analytics, calendars, etc. You can easily access time tracking reports and the activity log.
 All these features may seem a bit dull compared to what other kanban tools offer, but Breeze relies on simplicity and clear navigation.
 So, less of the fancy stuff and more workflow optimization – that may just be the thing for you.

 A decent amount of software can be integrated into the platform, including the likes of GitHub, Slack, HipChat, Flowdock, Bitbucket, Gitlab.

 Breeze does not offer much in terms of add-ons.
 It has an activity log and time tracking but does not provide a direct communication platform for teams, except for comments on tasks.

 Breeze currently offers support only by email, but the company does intend to add a chat option in the future.
-Support answered my questions within less than 24 hours, which is great, especially for a free trial user.
+Support answered my questions within less than 24 hours, which is decent, especially for a free trial user.
 The representative was clear and precise in answering my queries.

 Every plan has the same features; only the number of users changes.

-Breeze wins extra points for its ease of use, allowing people to get familiar with the software quickly.
-It’s great that you can try each package for free.
 Small businesses and freelancers should definitely try out Breeze, though it’s not the best kanban software on the market yet.

-You can take advantage of the company’s 30-day free trial.
+Free version/trial: You can take advantage of the company’s 30-day free trial.
 However, there is no free package.

 The user reviews are quite mixed, with the overall feeling being: lack of satisfaction.